Vijay-Nirmal/WebInteractMCP/website/content/blog/introducing-webintractmcp.md

 ## What's Next?

-WebIntractMCP is actively being developed with exciting features on the roadmap:
+WebInteractMCP is actively being developed with exciting features on the roadmap:

 - 🔄 **Enhanced Tool Types**: More action types and validation options
 - 🎨 **Visual Tool Builder**: GUI for creating tools without JSON